Skip to Main Content

 Today’s Ride Choices

-Morning Warm-up Fairview to Museum — 4 miles
+Morning: Fairview to Museum Warm-up Ride — 4 miles

-Afternoon Warm-up Museum to Fairview — 4 miles
+Afternoon: Museum to Fairview Warm-up Ride — 5 miles

 What to Expect:

-A short warm-up ride takes you along Jackson’s homely residential streets to visit the Mississippi Civil Rights and History Museums.
+A short warm-up ride takes you along Jackson’s homey residential streets to visit the Mississippi Civil Rights and History Museums.
 On the return journey, pass many of the city’s public art murals.

 Included Meals: Dinner